Freddie Freeman Player Props: Dodgers vs. White Sox

 Freddie Freeman At The Plate

-- Freeman leads Los Angeles with an OBP of .414, plus a team-best slugging percentage of .583.
+- Freeman has an OPS of .990, fueled by an OBP of .413 to go with a slugging percentage of .576.
+All three of those stats are tops among Los Angeles hitters this season.

-- Among the qualifying batters in MLB action, he ranks second in batting average, third in on-base percentage, and fifth in slugging.
+- Among the qualifying hitters in MLB, he ranks second in batting average, third in on-base percentage, and seventh in slugging.

-- In 26 games this season (38.8%), Freeman has picked up an RBI, and in 10 of those games (14.9%) he had more than one.
+- In 26 games this year (38.2%), Freeman has picked up an RBI, and in 10 of those games (14.7%) he had more than one.
 He has also driven home three or more of his team's runs in six contests.

-- He has scored in 45 games this year, with multiple runs 13 times.
+- He has scored in 45 of 68 games this season, and more than once 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.